Pelomedusidae

 Alternatively, "Pelomedusidae" may refer to the Pelomedusoidea.
 See below for details.

 Pelomedusidae is a family of freshwater turtles endemic to sub-Saharan Africa, including Madagascar, São Tomé, and the Seychelles (although this population may have been introduced by humans).
 They range in size from 12 to 45 cm in carapace length, and are generally roundish in shape.
 They are unable to fully withdraw their heads into their shells, instead drawing them to the side and folding them beneath the upper edge of their shells, hence are called African side-necked turtles.

 The family contains two living genera, Pelomedusa and Pelusios.
 They are distinguished from their closest relatives by a hinge in the front section of the plastron.

 Pelomedusids spends most of their time in the mud at the bottom of rivers or shallow lakes, where they eat invertebrates, such as insects, mollusks, and worms.
 Many species aestivate through the dry season, burying themselves in the mud.
+Their average lifespan in the wild is 20 years, but they can live up to 50 years in captivity.